Er-shivam11/Doc-Converter/README.md

-#Building CI-CD pipeline with Django, Docker and Kubernetes for project excel reader in which you will have to just add excel read, update and save it.
+#Building CI-CD pipeline with Django, Docker and Kubernetes for project excel reader in which you will be adding excel, updating and saving it with rbac.